willstepp/dogs-of-santiago/dos.md

 "Nice," Ben said, "I could do that I suppose.
 Feel like hoofin it for awhile?"

-"Sure," Will said.
+"Let's do it," Will said.

-The both of them rounded the corner down Pedro De Valdivia towards Plaza Italia.
+The both of them rounded the corner and headed down Pedro De Valdivia towards Plaza Italia.

+Chapter Four

+It was a cold night, clear.
+Gazing up, you could see stars even with the street lights.
+Will and Ben walked at a brisk pace down  the sidewalk.
+Traffic was light, a cab every now and then.
+They passed the Los Leones metro entrance and saw the gates were pulled down even though it was early.
+A man asked Ben for a light at a bus stop and so they stopped.
+Will looked down an alley and had something like deja vu.
+It made him shiver.
+This time yesterday he was driving to the airport.
+And now he was here.
+At this time yesterday he thought he would be walking with a pretty Chilean girl named Constanza, but instead he was walking with an American astronomer named Ben.